Hixie/isd/servers/src/systems-server/README.md

 report a non-zero mass flow rate.

 Some assets are considered _physical_, and some are considered _virtual_.
-Physical assets will have a non-zero mass, mass flow rate, or size.
-Virtual assets will have a zero value for all three.
+Physical assets have a non-zero size, virtual assets will have a zero size, as well as zero mass and zero mass flow rate.
 Physical assets represent objects in the game world, while virtual assets represent data, e.g. messages in a message board.

 The root asset will always be a physical asset.
 All descendants of virtual assets will be virtual.
 Unless otherwise specified, the